Keystone and Dakota Access pipelines: How did we get here?

 Story highlights

-- Army Corps of Engineers had approved the Dakota Access pipeline before halting the project for more study on its impact
+- Army Corps had approved the Dakota Access pipeline before halting the project

-- In November 2015, President Obama rejected the Keystone proposal, ending the seven-year fight over the project
+- In 2015, Obama rejected the Keystone proposal, ending a seven-year fight

 (CNN)With one swipe of the presidential pen, the Dakota Access and Keystone XL pipelines were back on the agenda, marking the realization of protesters' worst fears about what a Donald Trump presidency means for the environment and the controversial energy projects.